kelenhiik/Repo_MTLS/README.md

 __update__: the predictor/bin folder is even worse now....

 READ my diary if you need to make sense of what I am doing. https://kelenhiik.github.io/

+FOR THE PREDICTOR ENTER THE PREDICTOR FOLDER AND BARE THROUGH THE INSTRUCTIONS!